LOCEANlloydizard/LAMTA/docs/index.md

 ## Tutorials and examples

-Tutorials are provided as a series of Jupyter notebooks to help users get started with LAMTA and explore its main functionalities:
+Tutorials and example workflows are provided as Jupyter notebooks and are documented separately in the **LAMTA Examples** documentation.

+**Go to the LAMTA Examples documentation:**  https://lamta-examples.readthedocs.io/

+The examples include:

-- **Analytical_examples.ipynb** – Initialising and advecting particles in theoretical (analytical) flows
+- Initialising and advecting particles in analytical flows
-- **ParticleSet.ipynb** – Initialising particles using the `ParticleSet` abstraction
+- Working with `ParticleSet`
-- **Advection.ipynb** – Configuring advection modes and numerical parameters
+- Configuring advection schemes and parameters
-- **Periodic_boundaries.ipynb** – Handling periodic boundary conditions
+- Handling periodic boundary conditions
-- **Ocean_examples.ipynb** – Applications to realistic ocean current fields
+- Applying LAMTA to realistic ocean current fields

-These notebooks are intended both as tutorials and as practical examples for adapting LAMTA to new datasets.

 ---